calvinmfloyd/grobblR/README.md

 The grobblR package allows R users the ability to intuitively create flexible, reproducible PDF reports comprised of aesthetically pleasing tables, images, plots and/or text.
-The way grobblR does this is by implementing *grobs* from the [grid](https://www.rdocumentation.org/packages/grid/versions/3.6.1) and [gridExtra](https://cran.r-project.org/web/packages/gridExtra/index.html) packages.
+This is done by implementing *grobs* from the [grid](https://www.rdocumentation.org/packages/grid/versions/3.6.1) and [gridExtra](https://cran.r-project.org/web/packages/gridExtra/index.html) packages.